American-Mafia-League/mafia-welcome-bot/README.md

 # mafia-welcome-bot
-Telegram bot to welcome incoming users and ask them for a short introduction.
+Telegram bot to manage the AML players chat.